oVirt/ovirt-site/source/develop/release-management/features/virt/engine-dedicated-cpus.md

 Lets assume we have 1 VM with 2 vCPUs with isolate threads policy

-the VM will use from cpu ids 1 and 3, and cpu ids 2 and 4 will be blocked
+The VM will use CPU IDs 1 and 3, and CPU IDs 2 and 4 will be blocked

-hostToAvailableCpu data structure after this change will be empty, since there is no available shared CPUs current CPU pinning for the VM will be 1#1 2#3
+hostToAvailableCpu data structure after this change will be empty, since there is no available shared CPUs

+current CPU pinning for the VM will be 1#1 2#3

-once the VM got stopped, we will need to restore the core 1 and 2 CPU's (which we will find from the host topology)
+once the VM got stopped, we will need to restore core 1 and 2 CPU's (which we will find from the host topology) meaning, restoring also CPUs 2 and 4 to hostToAvailableCpu.

+### TBD

+- If VM CPU pinning policy is isolate threads or sibilings, and we have two hosts, one with SMT enabled and the other without SMT, do we need to count the host without SMT for scheduling(considering it same as dedicated) or instead to remove it?